 One thing to note about Camel Up is that it is less about strategy and more about luck.
 Although some thoughtfulness is required in later rounds, much of the outcome is dependent on the roll of the dice.
 Setup takes some time, and learning the game requires a thorough review of the instructions, but after the board is set up, the rules are pretty easy to follow.

 Similar to Bananagrams, Qwirkle allows players to freely place board pieces based on how the colors and patterns align with one another.
 Points are awarded for matching pieces in lines up to 6, and players continue until they run out.
 The player with the most points at the end of the game wins.
-Strategy tip: since there are no more than three of each type of piece, players can count which pieces have already been played to predict the next best move.
+Strategy tip: Since there are no more than three of each type of piece, players can count which pieces have already been played to predict the next best move.

 Monopoly is a true classic, and for good reason.
 This game of capitalism involves players buying property and earning money as they travel around the board, attempting to drive other players into bankruptcy.
 It is easy to learn and quick to start since most people are already familiar with the rules.
-For younger players, this game can even have real-world relevance, as the game structure is modeled off of the most fundamental concepts of capitalism.
+For younger players, this game can even have real-world relevance, as the game structure is modeled on the most fundamental concepts of capitalism.
 The game can be entertaining for a while, as each player races to gain the financial upper hand.

 Why You Should Trust Us

 Ben Skach led our team of game-loving testers for this review.
-Ben comes from a family of avid board game players; his siblings and his extended family serve as a constant source of game recommendations.
+Ben comes from a family of avid board game players; his siblings and extended family serve as a constant source of game recommendations.
 Growing up, he played many of the classics, and since then, he has continued to try new games.
 The holidays never go by without Ben giving or receiving a new board game as a gift, so learning and playing new games is right up his alley.
-In college, Ben became particularly engaged when he and his friends started a tracker to calculate each other's statistics over a semester of playing nearly a hundred games of Settlers of Catan.
+In college, Ben became particularly engaged when he and his friends started a tracker to calculate each other's statistics over a semester of playing nearly a hundred games of Catan.

 Analysis and Test Results

 In the world of board games, the entertainment factor is a big one — if not, what would be the point of playing?
 We found that the games that rose to the top in terms of fun tended to rank highly in most other categories but always hit the entertainment factor mark.
-This metric evaluates just how fun each game is to play, once set up and running.
+This metric evaluates just how fun each game is to play once set up and running.

 If players are in the mood to get silly, Telestrations ranks very highly, as it never failed to make us laugh.
 It's pure entertainment for everyone, plain and simple, even if it doesn't take much strategy or skill.
 With the right group of people willing to focus, Codenames can be incredibly fun and heated.
-Finally, Monopoly will always be the classic board game that everyone is already familiar with, and racing to take the lead is incredibly fun, even though the fun dies down quickly after the start.
+Finally, Monopoly will always be the classic board game that most people are already familiar with, and racing to take the lead is incredibly fun, even though the fun dies down quickly after the start.

 Similarly, but not quite as complicated, Ticket to Ride requires players to think ahead to connect their train routes and win the game.
 We like that both Catan and Ticket to Ride have multiple strategies that allow you to win.
 This means that you can choose a different approach each game, but you also must watch out for what other players are doing to avoid competing for the same goal.

-Simpler games, such as Bananagrams and Qwirkle, are excellent in short-term replayability.
-Rounds are short and don't require too much strategy, so players won't feel burned out after one or two rounds.
-On the other hand, Ticket to Ride is tough to get through more than once in a day since the games are so long, but it was fun to return to it after taking a break.
-This was mostly due to the ability to switch things up each game and go for different routes and destinations.
+Simpler games like Bananagrams and Qwirkle are excellent in short-term replayability.
+Rounds are short and don't require too much strategy, so players don't feel burned out a round or two.
+On the other hand, Ticket to Ride is tough to get through more than once in a day since the games are so long.
+But it was fun to return to it after taking a break, mostly due to the ability to switch things up each game and go for different routes and destinations.

-For long term replayability, though, Settlers of Catan ranked the highest.
+For long-term replayability, though, Catan ranked the highest.
 This is a rare game in that it gets more fun the more experienced players get at playing it.
 Because much of Catan relies on strategy and not chance, players can improve their performance and evolve more complex game plans over time.
 In addition, the board is entirely different each game, which helps keep things diverse.
 Catan games tend to take anywhere between 45 minutes and 2 hours, so for this reason, it's usually not great for playing many times back to back.

 Since most players are already familiar with the rules, and the setup is quite simple, Monopoly is a convenient game to play.
 Telestrations is also incredibly straightforward, especially since there is no strategy or learning curve — it's all about fun.
 On the other hand,Camel Up has many pieces and parts that can take some time to get organized, and it takes a little while to learn the rules from scratch.
 However, it's relatively simple to play and teach new players once you figure it out.

 Board games are always a great way to bring friends and family together.
-The games that we tested made us laugh, smile, and get in the occasional argument.
+The games that we tested made us laugh, smile, and get into the occasional argument.
 There are countless options out there, but this selection should cover the bases for anyone looking to try out a new game the next time you get together for a game night.

 — Ben Skach